-This post is going to provide easy care instructions that anyone can follow to NOT kill flytraps anymore.
-I will also go into some more in depth info about the Venus Flytrap that explains why it’s adopted a carnivorous lifestyle.
+This post is going to provide easy care instructions that anyone can follow to successfully keep and grow flytraps.
+I will also go into some more in-depth info about the Venus Flytrap that explains why it’s adopted a carnivorous lifestyle.

 Table of Contents